codesharedot/zcoin-price-gnome-ticket/README.md

-# ren price gnome ticket
+# zcoin price gnome ticket

-Gnome 3 desktop ticker for ren price with Python and argos.
-Rename to ren.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for zcoin price with Python and argos.
+Rename to zcoin.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org